Iloprost

 Important things to remember

-• While taking iloprost you must see your rheumatologist regularly to ensure the treatment is working and to minimise any possible side effects.
+- While receiving iloprost your rheumatologist will ensure the treatment is working and to minimise any possible side effects.

-• If you are taking iloprost and plan to become pregnant you must discuss the timing with your doctor.
+- If you are planned to receive iloprost and plan or are pregnant you must discuss this with your rheumatologist.

 For more information see the Iloprost – printable information sheet.